dantheuber/clipless/PlanningDocument.md

 This regex would then be used to check against clipboard contents and prompt user of any matches.

-The user can then identify what tool they would like to launch when these search strings are found. by providing URI's during configuration, such as with the twitter handle example above: `https://www.twitter.com/{twitter_handle}` where `{}` is used to indicate where the capture group of the same name's data should be placed.
+The user can then identify what tool they would like to launch when these search strings are found. by providing URI's during configuration, such as with the twitter handle example above: `https://www.twitter.com/{twitter_handle}` where `{twitter_handle}` is used to indicate where the capture group of the same name's data should be placed.

 The user experience once configured should be as follows: